 NHL betting tips: 4 picks and predictions for Tuesday night

-Our NHL expert has picked out four teams to back in the win/draw/win market on Tuesday night in the NHL.
+Our expert has picked out four teams to back in the win/draw/win market on Tuesday in the NHL.

-Check out the Betway Insider's NHL picks and predictions page for best bets throughout the 2020-21 NHL season.
+Check out the Betway Insider's NHL predictions page for best bets throughout the 2020-21 NHL season.

 Edmonton Oilers to beat Ottawa Senators

 The Oilers can’t seem to gain momentum this season, stuck at an underwhelming 7-7-0 record despite Connor McDavid and Leon Draisaitl leading the league in scoring by a wide margin.